Lockheed to build 10-megawatt thermal power plant off southern China

 The OTEC process uses warm tropical waters to power a steam-driven turbine.
 Cold water is pumped from the depths of the sea to condense the steam back into liquid.

-Closed-system plants like the one Lockheed plans to build use a liquid such as ammonium that has a low boiling point to create the steam.
+Closed-system plants like the one Lockheed plans to build use a liquid such as ammonia that has a low boiling point to create the steam.

-Warmer surface waters pass by a heat exchanger, causing the ammonium in the closed system to boil and create the steam that drives the turbine.
-Cold deep-sea water is pumped by another heat exchanger to condense the ammonium back to a liquid.
+Warmer surface waters pass by a heat exchanger, causing the ammonia in the closed system to boil and create the steam that drives the turbine.
+Cold deep-sea water is pumped by another heat exchanger to condense the ammonia back to a liquid.

 The Thailand-based Reignwood Group specializes in luxury resorts and goods but also has lifestyle, low-carbon and green energy investments.
 The company plans for the new resort to be "net zero," meaning it consumes no more energy that it produces.

 (This story is corrected in paragraphs 11, 12 to ammonia instead of ammonium)

 (Reporting by David Alexander; Editing by David Brunnstrom)